Produce Farmer Profiles

 Soldiers Grove, WI

-This woman-owned organic produce farm grows a variety of crops, including cucumbers, tomatoes, squash, onions, and more.
-The diversified farm has more than 40 varieties of vegetables.
-Seeds Farm is a 2019 LOFF recipient, with funds going toward building a hoop house.
+This woman-owned organic produce farm grows a variety of crops, including cucumbers, tomatoes, squash, onions, and peppers.
+Seeds was a 2019 LOFF recipient, with funds helping to build a hoop house on the farm.